sagold/json-schema-library/README.md

 ### addRemoteSchema

-`addRemoteSchema` lets you add additional schemas that can be referenced by an url using `$ref`.
+`addRemoteSchema` lets you add additional schemas that can be referenced by an URL using `$ref`.
 Use this to combine multiple schemas without changing the actual schema.

 ```ts
 const jsonSchema = new Draft07({